pingcap/docs-cn/sql/mysql-compatibility.md

 + Rename Table
 + Create Table Like

-### Database Administration
+### Database administration

 Many administrative statements in TiDB work as they do in MySQL, but there are some important differences:

-+ [`ANALYZE TABLE`](statistics.md#manual-collection) works differently in TiDB than in MySQL, in that it's a relatively lightweight and short-lived operation in MySQL/InnoDB, while in TiDB it completely rebuilds the statistics for a table and can take much longer to complete.
++ [`ANALYZE TABLE`](/sql/statistics.md#manual-collection) works differently in TiDB than in MySQL, in that it is a relatively lightweight and short-lived operation in MySQL/InnoDB, while in TiDB it completely rebuilds the statistics for a table and can take much longer to complete.

 + The output of the query execution plan returned from the `EXPLAIN` command differs from MySQL.
 For more information, see [Understand the Query Execution Plan](../sql/understanding-the-query-execution-plan.md).